Learning to write an essay. Zhilin and Kostylin (comparative characteristics of heroes)

 Kostylin is a physically weak person.

-II ...
-"Speaking" surname
+II .
+"Talking" surname

-What is our hero? (weak).
+Who is our hero? (weak).

 III

-IV ...
+IV .
 In captivity

 1. Ransom letter

-Why did Zhilin indicate the wrong address in the letter? (he knew his mother had no money)
+Why did Zhilin indicate the wrong address in the letter? (he knew that his mother had no money)

 Zhilin is able to spare the feelings of people close and dear to him.

-2. The inner state of the heroes
+2. The internal state of the heroes

 What does Zhilin believe in? (in his own strength, in luck; he is strong in spirit.)

-What does Kostylin believe in? (in ransom)
+What does Kostylin believe in? (for ransom)

 3. Hero Activities